viniciusmonteiroarjonas/viniciusmonteiroarjonas/README.md

   </a>
 </p>

-### Find me around the web 🌎:
+### Aonde me encontrar na Web 🌎:

-- 💼 Connecting and sharing professional updates on <a href="https://www.linkedin.com/in/william-queiroz/">LinkedIn</a>.
+- 💼 Conectando e compartilhando atualizações profissionais no <a href="https://www.linkedin.com/in/william-queiroz/">LinkedIn</a>.
-- 🐦 Following me on <a href="https://twitter.com/wnqueiroz/">Twitter</a>.
+- 🐦 Me siga no <a href="https://twitter.com/wnqueiroz/">Twitter</a>.